-The Judges scoring evaluations shall be made in the order in which the techniques appear above, giving most weight in scoring to effective striking, effective grappling, effective takedowns, effective aggression, control of the contest area and defence.
+The Judges scoring evaluations shall be made in the order in which the techniques appear above, giving most weight in scoring to effective grappling, effective takedowns, effective aggression, control of the contest area and defence.
 Judges must consider initiation and aggression.
 Who made the greatest successful efforts to attempt takedowns and sweeps.
 Who had dominant positional control and most importantly who attempted submissions.

-In the event of a draw the Judges must consider who skillfully controlled the Pace, Place, and Position of the contest.
+In the event of a draw the Judges must consider who skillfully controlled the Pace, Place, and Position.